iobroker-community-adapters/ioBroker.openknx/README.md

 ### Alias

 KNX devices can have ga's for state feedback that belong to a commanding ga.
 Some applications like certain VIS widgets expect a combined status and actuation object.
-You can combine these states into one alias by using a separate alias id to write to and another to read from.
-The menu helps to create a matching pair according to the naming convention with the given filtering rule.
+You can combine these seperate objects into one so called alias.
+The menu helps to create matching pairs according to the naming convention with the given filtering rule.
 Find more information here https://www.iobroker.net/#en/documentation/dev/aliases.md

 ### Regex

-Filtering rule.
+Filtering rule for the status object.
+Used to find matching write and read ga pairs.

 ### Minimum similarity